jmdebarro/YoMamaGenerator/README.md

-# Yo Mama Generator
+# Yo Mama Joke Generator
 Creates a random yo mama joke

-Must install nltk module for this to work
+I created a page full of nouns and one full of adjetcives, along with the code for creating those pages in the file named wordnet.
+The code in wordnet requires the nltk module and it is a little annoyin to download and install.